supremeimposter/My-Vault/DiscreteMathematics/Propositional-Logic/Tautology in PL.md

 ---
 ### Method 2 - By-case
 - If both cases are True, then the given proposition is a tautology.
+- For any case, it should not give False.
 	![[Pasted image 20230912104202.png]]
 	- Case (a) and (b) are True for whatever values of P, then it means $\alpha$ is a tautology.